fredygerman/umeme-upo-esp32-ping/README.md

 ## Troubleshooting

-- All error will cause the LED to blink to stay on. so if the LED is on for more than a 5 seconds, an error has occurred.
+- All errors will cause the LED to blink to stay on.
+So if the LED is on for more than 5 seconds, an error has occurred.
 - If the device fails to connect to WiFi, the LED will remain on.
 - Check the serial monitor for detailed information on errors.